- Container Networking Is Simple!

 6: veth0@if5: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN mode DEFAULT group default qlen 1000

-Once we turn the devices on and assign proper IP addresses, any packet occurring on one of the devices will immediately pop up on its peer device connecting two namespaces.
-Let's start from the root namespace:
+Once we turn the veth devices on and assign proper IP addresses, any packet occurring on one of the devices will immediately pop up on its peer device, effectively connecting the two network namespaces.

 link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00